gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

-\indent So the test statistic was observed to be $t=2.69$ and it hopefully follows a $t(77)$ distribution under the null hypothesis.
+So the test statistic was observed to be $t=2.69$ and it hopefully follows a $t(77)$ distribution under the null hypothesis.
 This provides a p-value of 0.008713 that we can trust if the conditions to use this procedure are at least not clearly violated.